HectorRDB/dbgwas/README.md

 ```

 ## Running on a sample example

-Now that everything is installed, let's try running the tool in a sample example comprising 50 bacterial genomes:
+Now that everything is installed, let's try running the tool in a
+sample example comprising 50 bacterial genomes (subset of the 288
+described in the "DBGWAS in a nutshell" section):

 1. Go to the binary folder:
 ```
 cd bin/